-As analyzed set of countries include 27 transition economies, we should take into account different speed of reforms as a determinant of catching-up speed.
-We divided these 27 countries into 2 groups (first group 'active reformers' with EBRD reform index50 in of 3 and above, second group 'slow and partial reformers' - with EBRD reform index less than 3)51, and compared average per capita GDP in each of these groups to its average level of EU-15 as it was done before.
-The results are presented at the Figures 3.10-3.11.
-According to these figures, the main problem of slow reformers is deeper and longer recession, while recovery growth has the same speed as in the group of active reformers.
-It should be noted that there is no significant difference within each of this groups if we subdivide them into countries subject to EEN and EU-12 countries.
+Since the set of countries analyzed includes 27 transition economies, we should take into account different speed of reforms as a determinant of catching-up speed.
+We subdivided these 27 countries into two groups (a first group of 'active reformers' with EBRD reform index49 of 3 and above, and a second group of 'slow and partial reformers' with EBRD reform index less than 3)50, and compared average per capita GDP in each of these groups to its average level of EU-15 as it was done before.
+The results are presented at Figures 3.10-3.11.
+According to these figures, the main problem of slow reformers was a deeper and a longer recession, while their recovery growth had almost the same speed as that in the group of active reformers.
+It should be noted that no significant differences within each of this groups are observed if we subdivide them into ENP countries and EU-12 countries.